 This plan should address how access barriers in the instruction, information or service will be mitigated, and any benefits or opportunities afforded by the information or service will be provided, in a timely manner for eligible individuals who are unable to effectively use or interact with the information or service.

 The primary support team for accommodations is Disability Services, who will make arrangements with other teams if necessary.
+At the same time, if the instructor or course designer is making choices that are not accessible to students, they will need to be prepared to be an active part of providing accommodations to students.

 In some cases there may be expenses due to accommodations related to an accessibility exception that has been granted.
 These expenses are the responsibility of the requesting department and/or college.